 Think sofas – they’re expensive, occupy your customer’s private living space, and are long-term purchases.
 When your customer buys a sofa, they won’t appreciate receiving an offer for another at a discount.

-For true customer personalization, think complimentary offers– throw pillows or stain remover.
+For true customer personalization, think complementary offers – for example, throw pillows or stain remover.
 Take it a step further and match the throw pillows to the color of the sofa, and stain remover to the material the sofa is made from.
-This is the sort of personalized customer experience that helps build loyalty.
-Get the idea?
+This is the sort of personalized customer engagement that helps build loyalty.